Scags/TF2Classic-Tools/README.md

 ```

 Be aware that a simple recompilation isn't a guaranteed import!
 Pre-Fortress does not support certain natives and behaviors that TF2 does.

+# New forks

+If you are interested in making a version for your own Source Mod, use [this video guide](https://youtu.be/SD6Rn2D7IGo) by the original creator to find the **digital signatures.**